doomslayer6678/nebula-page-ideas/page-drafts/staffing-agencies.md

 **Give Every Recruiter Three AI Assistants**

-Nebula is recruiting automation software that handles the sourcing, outreach, and coordination work consuming recruiter capacity -- so your team spends time on the conversations and relationships that actually close placements.
+Nebula is recruiting automation software that handles the sourcing, outreach, and coordination work consuming recruiter capacity, so your team spends time on the conversations and relationships that actually close placements.

-✔ AI sourcing surfaces the top candidates for every req from 200M+ profiles, in minutes not hours ✔ Automated multi-step email and SMS outreach runs 24/7, even when recruiters are on calls ✔ Candidate engagement tracked in one dashboard: opens, clicks, responses, and reachouts ✔ Submissions pushed directly into your ATS -- no double-entry, no dropped records ✔ Real-time pipeline analytics show exactly where every req stands across every recruiter
+✔ AI sourcing surfaces the top candidates for every req from 200M+ profiles, in minutes not hours ✔ Automated multi-step email and SMS outreach runs 24/7, even when recruiters are on calls ✔ Candidate engagement tracked in one dashboard: opens, clicks, responses, and reachouts ✔ Submissions pushed directly into your ATS, no double-entry, no dropped records ✔ Real-time pipeline analytics show exactly where every req stands across every recruiter

 ---